I write about music, history, and beekeeping, among other things that interest me.

 Zones of Sovereignty and Exception: United States Jurisdictional Regimes through the Law of the Sea Conventions

-My current book project focuses on the spatial and legal aspects of United States power in the global world system and the legl framework for submerged land.
+My current historical book project focuses on the spatial and legal aspects of United States power in the global world system and the legl framework for submerged land.
 This book examines U.S. jurisdictional and governance strategies in a variety of new “state spaces” signaling novel areas of American control and influence around the globe.

 Building upon multi-archival research and interdisciplinary engagement with scholarship in history, law, political theory, and geography, this project examines spatialized reorganization of sovereignty in jurisdictional zones in the submerged lands of the offshore continental shelf and in the territorial sea.
 This book examines how jurisdictional quandaries and resource competition invited innovations in the spatial governance regimes which underlie U.S. global power and shaped the modern Law of the Sea in the twentieth century.